 Here are the tips to follow to make a customer-based selling strategy successful:

-To make an outcome-based selling strategy successful, you must understand your buyer persona.
+You must understand your buyer persona to make an outcome-based selling strategy successful.
 You need to have a sense of the type of buyer you deal with regularly to be able to sell based on their long-term needs.

 You must know what they expect of your products.
 Evaluating their preferences and needs will serve as a starting point for an outcome-based selling strategy.
 It is vital to keep in mind that each of your prospects will have different needs, and so is the outcome-based sales strategy.

 You need to thoroughly understand who you are dealing with and what pain points they have.
 The concerns of a CEO will be different from the concerns of executives.
-Unless you understand the problems of your users, you will not be able to make outcome-based selling to the top.
+Unless you understand your users’ problems, you will not be able to make outcome-based selling to the top.

 Once you have identified their needs and concerns, you will find a solution to offer them.
 You will know the immediate remedies they will get from your solution, but this is different from what you have to focus on.
 You need to determine whether your solution has the potential to serve their long-term needs.